alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 ### Use microphones

-A lot of venues will have audio induction loops (it's required by law in the UK) -- provide microphones for anybody speaking, and connect it to the hearing loop.
+A lot of venues will have audio induction loops (it's required by law in the UK) -- provide microphones for anybody speaking, and connect them to the hearing loop.

 Remind your speakers to use the microphone, even if they can project their voice -- it makes it much easier for people using the hearing loop.
 If you have a Q&A, use a roving microphone or repeat questions into the microphone as well.